 2) Click the gear icon next to Play, and select DirectX 11.

-Launch the game to see if the crashing problem is fixed or not.
+Launch the game to see if the crashing problem is fixed.
 If not, you can proceed to Fix 3.

-Some programs you’re running in background like Chrome may conflict with Baldur’s Gate 3 and cause the game to crash.
-It’s a good idea to shut down other unneeded or resource-hogging applications before you start a game.
+Some programs you’re running in the background like Chrome or Discord may conflict with Baldur’s Gate 3 and cause the game to crash.
+Before you start a game, it’s a good idea to shut down other unneeded or resource-hogging applications.

 1) Right-click the taskbar and click Task Manager.